-With Chipotle Suffering, White Castle Launches 'Castle Clean' Website
+With Chipotle Suffering, White Castle Launches 'Castle Clean' Website The fast-food franchise released a new website detailing health inspection results for its nearly 400 restaurants.

 With Chipotle coming under fire (again and again) for its food-safety issues, lower-priced chain White Castle is craving to be clean.